 c.
 If the University requires a deposit, it will not process the FOIA request further until the deposit is paid.

 d.
-If a deposit is not received by the FOIA Coordinator within 90 days of the initial notice, the request will be considered withdrawn.
+If a deposit is not received by the FOIA Coordinator within 45 days of the initial notice, the request will be considered withdrawn.
 Notice of a deposit requirement is considered received three days after it is sent, regardless of the means of transmission.

 e.
 If, after receipt of the deposit and further processing of the request, the University learns that the processing costs will be significantly different from the estimated costs, the University will so notify the requester.
 Where the actual effort to search for, review and separate exempt material significantly exceeds the original estimate, the University will notify the requester.
 The requester may choose to receive a revised fee deposit notice, or limit his/her original request to those records, which may be processed within the time stated in the original fee estimate.

 f.
 A person who makes a FOIA request for which a deposit is required may withdraw that FOIA request without charge instead of paying the required deposit.
 Failure to pay the deposit will be deemed a withdrawal of the FOIA request.

 g.
 The University will treat multiple concurrent FOIA requests on the same topic(s) and/or regarding the same record keeper(s) and from the same person as one FOIA request for purposes of determining whether the fee is below $50.00.

 h.
 Where a requester who has not paid the final fee for the processing of an earlier request files a new FOIA request, the University may require a deposit of all (100%) of the estimated fees for processing the subsequent request prior to processing the subsequent request.

 a.
 Fees are calculated by adding together the following costs: